emerge-ehri/fhir-specification/docs/source/index.rst

-eMERGE HL7 FHIR Specification !!!!!!!!!!!!!!!!!!!!!!!!!!!!!
+eMERGE Results HL7 FHIR Specification !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

-The eMERGE HL7 FHIR Specification is a standard developed for the eMERGE network project.
+The eMERGE Results HL7 FHIR Specification is a standard developed for the eMERGE network project.
 It has been built to guide the eMERGE FHIR implementation project which will apply this specification to a subset of the reports resulted from the eMERGE Sequencing Centers (SCs).
 This FHIR Specification attempts to follow the implementation guidelines being developed in